Can-Sahin/MoyaPromise/README.md

     - Conditionally re-try a request
     - Response serialization (or implement your own custom serialization)
     - Remote Sample Data implementation
+    - Provides an example Public Key Pinning implementation on Alamofire

 # Usage
 `Source files available.
 Import the folder that is in the Source into your project.
 No pod for now`